Optimization of GNN Training Through Half-precision: Introduction

 We applied some of the performance optimizations of {\halfgnn} to Huang et al. ~\cite{huang2021understanding} and achieved $1.79\times$ speedup for SpMM, validating the generality of the performance optimizations.

 The remainder of the paper is organized as follows.
 We present the necessary background in \cref{sec.background} and analyze the current GNN systems for half-precision, discuss related works, and present an overview in \cref{sec.analysis}.
-Detailed design is presented in \cref{sec.optimization}, evaluations in \cref{sec.exp}, and conclusion in \cref{sec.conclusion}.
+Detailed design is in \cref{sec.half2} and \cref{sec.optimization}, evaluations in \cref{sec.exp}, and conclude in \cref{sec.conclusion}.